Gateway National Recreation Area | BIKING AT SANDY HOOK

 Sandy Hook Unit Home Page

 A paved, multi-use path (MUP) runs from the entrance of the Sandy Hook Unit of Gateway National Recreation Area at Highway 36 all the way to Parking Lot M, a distance of approximately 6 miles.
-The path is open to pedestrians, bikers, and skaters.
+The path is open to pedestrians, bikers (including those on Class 1 and 2 E-bikes), and skaters.
 You are also welcome to ride your bike on the main park road, but it is narrow with no road shoulder and packed with cars on a busy summer day, some with drunks behind the wheel.
 If your life isn’t worth more than a bike ride, stick to the road, otherwise do the sensible thing and use the path.
 Bikes are not allowed on any of the hiking trails.

 Download the Sandy Hook Biking Map (PDF).

-Biking the Multi-Use Path near Beach B at Sandy Hook
+Biking the Multi-Use Path near Beach B in the Sandy Hook unit of Gateway National Recreation Area

-Biking the Multi-Use Path near Beach B at Sandy Hook
+Biking the Multi-Use Path near Beach B in the Sandy Hook unit of Gateway National Recreation Area

 The MUP is scenic, and a bike ride along it is very relaxing.
 In fact, it’s the only paved bike path that I was actually looking forward to riding on.
 It’s not completely flat, but any hills are very mild.